098765d/dualPredictor/README.md

 ## References

-<a id="1">[1]</a> Dong, C., Yip, J. C., Ling, A. M. H., Kwan, J. L. Y., Yu, P. L. H., Cheng, M. H. M., Lee, J. C. & Li, W. K. *"A Data-Analytical Framework for the Early Detection of At-Risk Students in Higher Education."* In Della Ventura, M. & Zhan, Z. (eds.), Exploring Innovations in Educational Technology: The ICEIT'25 Collection, Lecture Notes in Educational Technology (Chapters 1-2).
-Springer Nature, Singapore.
-2025.
+<a id="1">[1]</a> Dong, C. et al. (2026).
+A Data-Analytical Framework for the Early Detection of At-Risk Students in Higher Education.
+In: Ventura, M.D., Zhan, Z. (eds) Exploring Innovations in Educational Technology: The ICEIT’25 Collection.
+Lecture Notes in Educational Technology.
+Springer, Singapore. https://doi.org/10.1007/978-981-95-0872-3_2

 <a id="2">[2]</a> Yip, J. C., Dong, C., Ling, A. M. H., Kwan, J. L. Y., Yu, P. L. H., Cheng, M. H. M., Lee, J. C. & Li, W. K. *"A Data-Analytic Approach to Early Detection of At-Risk Students in Higher Education."* 2025 7th International Conference on Computer Science and Technologies in Education (CSTE), Wuhan, China, 2025, pp. 228-232, doi: 10.1109/CSTE64638.2025.11092031.